Idoru-Capital/idoru-platform/README.md

 Repo with docs available at https://handsomely-mango-150.notion.site/Token-Specs-a6328e8b18be43c9b99b58133f1f2196.

+## Todo

+- implement contract (class) for tracking users balances -> make some algorithm to track if he can sell.

 # Init with Hardhat typescript template

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.